autonomousvision/autonomousvision.github.io/_posts/2021-03-02-hota-metrics.md

 ![9]({{ site.url }}/assets/posts/2021-03-02-hota-metrics/9.png){: .align-center}

-In the first plot above we compare HOTA(0) (HOTA at the single lowest alpha threshold, so to not include the influence of localization accuracy) against the localization accuracy LocA(0) (LocA at the same threshold).
-We can see that Tracker 3 performs slightly better than Tracker 1 at HOTA(0), e.g. when allowing detections to match even if they have only a little overlap, Tracker 3 has overall better detection + association, however the localization of these matched detections is worse, such that when we calculate the final HOTA score by calculating over the range of localization
+In the first plot above we compare HOTA(0) (HOTA at the single lowest alpha threshold, so to not include the influence of localization accuracy, in this case at alpha=0.05) against the localization accuracy LocA(0) (LocA at the same threshold).
+We can see that
+Tracker 3 performs slightly better than Tracker 1 at HOTA(0), e.g. when allowing detections to match even if they have only a little overlap, Tracker 3 has overall better detection + association, however the localization of these matched detections is worse, such that when we calculate the final HOTA score by calculating over the range of localization